New in this release of the BlackBerry 10 Device Simulator

 The simulator fails to navigate to a web page containing Adobe Flash content when using the BlackBerry Browser.
 Web pages without Flash content are loaded without error.
 Web pages with Flash content begin to load the page; however, the BlackBerry Browser closes without loading anything.

 Unlike other apps, single-tapping the bottom right-hand corner of the camera app does not change the orientation of the screen.
-You must double-tap to switch orientation.
+You must tap twice to switch orientation.

 It is possible to copy non-ASCII characters into the text field when you set your password, which can lock you out of the simulator because it is not possible to type non-ASCII characters.